SwissBorg/akka-persistence-postgres/CONTRIBUTING.md

 Documentation should be written in two forms:

 1. API documentation in the form of scaladoc/javadoc comments on the Scala and Java user API.
-2. Guide documentation in [docs](docs/) subproject using [Paradox](https://github.com/lightbend/paradox) documentation tool.
+2. Guide documentation in [docs](docs/) subproject.
 This documentation should give a short introduction of how a given connector should be used.

 ## External Dependencies